 Maurstad is calling the new system a “game-changing initiative for the NFIP.”
 But what is NFIP Risk Rating 2.0?
 How will it help you and other homeowners like you ensure your home is protected if the worst happens?
 Fema recently released the following information to help you understand what’s changing:

-New rates for all single-family homes will go into effect nationwide on October 1, 2020.
+New rates for all single-family homes will go into effect nationwide in October 2021.

 Risk Rating 2.0 will comply with existing statutory caps on premium increases.
 This will help transition policyholders who may face otherwise substantial rate increases.